Blog

 Telehealth Testing and Direct-to-Consumer Lab Testing Give Patients a Prominent Seat at the Healthcare Table

 Whether people are becoming more proactive about their healthcare or simply seeking convenience, it’s not entirely clear.
-But the fact remains that the Covid-19 pandemic ushered in a new era for telehealth testing and other remote-enabled healthcare technologies.
+But the fact remains that the COVID-19 pandemic ushered in a new era for telehealth testing and other remote-enabled healthcare technologies.

-For many, telehealth testing has opened the door to healthcare options that were previously unavailable, and healthcare advocates are hoping the trend continues to flourish well beyond the pandemic.
+For many, telehealth testing has opened the door to healthcare options that were previously unavailable, and advocates are hoping the trend continues to flourish well beyond the pandemic.
 The reason for this is that telehealth testing holds the promise of better health equity by removing barriers to care for many underserved people and communities.
-For example, people without transportation or in rural areas can now easily consult with a physician or other healthcare professional thanks to telehealth.

 Going forward, what does telehealth’s evolution mean for molecular, clinical, and anatomic pathology laboratories and the patients they serve?